Geographical Origin & Distribution

 Active Substances

-• Iridoid Glycosides: anti-inflammatory and antioxidant properties, regulatory effect on the female reproductive system.
+- Iridoid Glycosides: anti-inflammatory and antioxidant properties, regulatory effect on the female reproductive system.
+These include eurostide, agnuside, and aucubin.

-• Flavonoids: powerful antioxidants with anti-inflammatory and hormone-modulating properties.
+- Flavonoids: powerful antioxidants with anti-inflammatory and hormone-modulating properties.
+These include casticin, vitexin, kaempferol, isovitexin, and orientin.

-• Diterpenes: plant compounds known for their hormone-modulating effects.
+- Diterpenes: plant compounds known for their hormone-modulating effects.
+These include viteagnusin, vitexilactone, rotundifuran, and 6-beta,7 beta-diacetoxy-13-hydroxy-labda-8,14-dien.

-• Essential Oils: Agnus castus contains a variety of essential oils that contribute to its medicinal aroma and pharmacological properties.
+- Essential Oils: Agnus castus contains a variety of essential oils that contribute to its medicinal aroma and pharmacological properties.
+These include limonene, sabinene, cineol, and pinene.

-• Triterpenoids: Compounds with anti-inflammatory and antioxidant effects, supporting the plant’s overall health benefits.
+- Triterpenoids: Compounds, such as 3-epi-maslinic acid, with anti-inflammatory and antioxidant effects, supporting the plant’s overall health benefits.

-• Tannins: astringent compounds with antioxidant and antimicrobial properties that may contribute to Agnus Castus’ ability to relieve inflammation and protect against infections.
+- Tannins: astringent compounds, such as catechin, with antioxidant and antimicrobial properties that may contribute to Agnus Castus’ ability to relieve inflammation and protect against infections.

 Chemical Breakdown (per 100g of dried Agnus Castus berries)